chucem/IveltChromeExtension/README.md

 * Quote last reply only, for posts with multiple quotes.
 * Search in thread with Google.
 * Various other fixes and options.
+* Prevent accidental mark all notifications as read, and prevent loosing form
+* Hide your name

 ## Install from Chrome Web Store
 1. Visit the **[Chrome Web Store](https://chromewebstore.google.com/detail/ivelt-helper-v2/ahidenbhdkloaingggdcijofobjboopi)** page